 In the past years, Sematext has turned into a DevOps favorite when it comes to application performance monitoring.
 With the addition of the synthetic and real user monitoring tools, it became a full-stack monitoring and observability platform that’s reliable, easy to use, and packed with great features.

-Getting started is very simple, once you sign up you’ll immediately have access to the UI allowing you to create different testing scenarios with multiple parameters.
-Every time the test fails you’ll be alerted either by Slack , email amongst many other integrations.
+Getting started is very simple.
+Once you sign up you’ll immediately have access to the UI allowing you to create different testing scenarios with multiple parameters.
+Every time the test fails you’ll be alerted via the notification channel of your choice.

 - Rich library of third-party integrations